 It is our aim that through these themes, our geography curriculum promotes children’s interest and understanding about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human features.
 We intend that our geography curriculum helps to provoke and answer questions about the natural and human world.
 We consider how we can live school values through learning about our locality and wider world and promote children’s spiritual, moral, social and cultural development when considering the impact on the Earth and its natural resources.

 As children progress through our geography curriculum, their growing knowledge of the world deepens through our themes.
 We intend that children learn about significant people, places and events in a geographical context.
 We want our children to know significant and famous landmarks and geographical features locally and globally.
-We intend that children learn about significant events that have impacted on our local areas such as canals, industry and also globally such as volcanoes erupting, rivers flooding and how the world has evolved evaluating the interaction between these physical and human processes.
+We intend that children learn about significant events both locally, such as rivers flooding and the changes of land use in industry and globally, such as volcanoes erupting and deforestation, evaluating the interaction between these physical and human processes.

 To ensure children can further develop their geographical knowledge and understanding, our curriculum focuses on subject-specific vocabulary.
 When planning our themes, the vocabulary required to succeed is identified, planned and modelled to ensure it enriches and widens children’s vocabulary.

 At our Foundation Stage, we teach Reception aged children geography through the EYFS Development Matters for Early Years.
 Understanding the World is one of the four specific areas within the Early Years Foundation Stage (EYFS) and guides children to make sense of their physical world and their community.
 We want our geography curriculum to offer a range of experiences to increase their knowledge and sense of the ecologically diverse world around them.

 Our geography curriculum for Key Stages 1 & 2 is developed around the Primary National